 1930s Inspired Swimsuits

-Sadly not very many reproduction swimwear designers focus on 1930s swimsuit.
+Sadly, not very many reproduction swimwear designers focus on 1930s swimsuits.
 Why not?
 I think they are adorable.
-This year I have seen a few designers come out with some designs.
-Many of the 1950s style retro swimsuits can double for the 1930s, too, with a skirt effect (or boy shorts), modest top and low back.
+This year, I have seen a few designers come out with some designs.
+Many of the 1950s style retro swimsuits can double for the 1930s, too, with a skirt effect (or boy shorts), modest top, and low back.
 Here are some of my favorites: